-The IPS Charitable Giving Reform Initiative aims to overhaul the rules governing philanthropy to boost the flow of funds and protect democratic institutions as well as the entire independent nonprofit sector.
+The IPS Charity Reform Initiative aims to overhaul the rules governing philanthropy to boost the flow of funds and protect democratic institutions as well as the entire independent nonprofit sector.

 The growing concentration of wealth and power is distorting philanthropy and imperiling our democratic institutions.
 Philanthropy has become one more way for the ultra-wealthy to use their wealth and power to exert undue influence over public policy and foundations of our democracy such as education and healthcare.

 Over the last two decades, charitable giving has been on a steady upward trajectory.
 But this growth has masked a troubling trend: Charity is becoming increasingly undemocratic, with organizations relying more on larger donations from a smaller number of wealthy donors, while receiving shrinking amounts of revenue from donors at lower-and middle-income levels.
 This reliance can create pressure on organizations to shift missions and programming towards the interest of those wealthy donors.